OpenTermsArchive/contrib-versions/Flickr/Community Guidelines.md

 *   Log In
 *   Sign Up

 Explore Recent Photos Trending The Commons Galleries The Weekly Flickr Flickr Blog Policies &.
+Guidelines

+*   Terms
+*   Privacy
+*   API
+*   Community

-Guidelines Flickr Community guidelines
+Flickr Community guidelines

 **Flickr accounts are intended for members to share original photos and video that they themselves have created.**